 Following the reorganisation, RBS will be split into ring-fenced and non ring-fenced entities.
 During December 2016 we changed our brand from RBS Corporate & Institutional Banking (CIB) to ‘NatWest Markets’.
 The majority of the existing NatWest Markets business will be outside the ring-fence.

-NatWest Markets is now the marketing and trading name under which we offer financing, risk management and trading solutions within The Royal Bank of Scotland plc (RBS plc).
-During 2018, activities which must only be provided by a ring-fenced entity will be moved out of RBS plc together with certain activities that may be provided within a ring-fenced or non-ring-fenced entity, but we believe are best provided from inside the ring-fence.
-Once this is complete we expect that the legal entity RBS plc will be renamed to NatWest Markets Plc in readiness to operate as a non ring-fenced bank once the rules come into effect on 1 January 2019.
+NatWest Markets is the marketing and trading name under which we offer financing, risk management and trading solutions within RBS.
+During 2018, activities which must only be provided by a ring-fenced entity will be moved out of The Royal Bank of Scotland plc (RBS plc) together with certain activities that may be provided within a ring-fenced or non ring-fenced entity, but we believe are best provided from inside the ring-fence.
+As part of this reorganisation, the legal entity RBS plc has been renamed to NatWest Markets Plc in readiness to operate as a non ring-fenced bank once the rules come into effect on 1 January 2019.

 NatWest Markets is targeting an investment grade senior unsecured debt rating, although there are numerous factors that could adversely affect this rating.

 What this means for you